Develop a custom data collector in Python

 The last piece of the puzzle to create a fully robust Python collector is the configuration file.
 Python.d uses configuration in YAML format and is used as follows:

-• Define a job, which is an instance of the collector.
+, which is an instance of the collector.
 It is useful when you want to collect data from different sources with different attributes.
-For example, we could gather data from 2 different weather stations, which use different temperature measures: Fahrenheit and Celsius.
+For example, we could gather data from 2 different weather stations, which use different temperature measures: Fahrenheit and Celsius. - You can define many different jobs with the same name, but with different attributes.
+Netdata will try each job

-• Check the postgresql collector configuration file on GitHub to get a sense of the structure.
+collector configuration file on GitHub to get a sense of the structure.

 weather_station_1: